-7 Previous IPCC reports have made reference to land and its role in the climate system.
-Threats to change, have been documented since the IPCC Second Assessment Report, especially so in the Special report on land use, land-use change and forestry (Watson et al. 2000).
-The IPCC Special Report on ecosystem management and restoration among the potential low-regret measures that provide benefits under current climate and a range of future, climate change scenarios.
-Low-regret measures are defined in under current climate and a range of future, climate change scenarios.
-Low-regret measures are defined in the report as those with the potential to offer benefits now and lay the foundation for tackling future, the report as those with the potential to offer benefits now and lay the foundation for tackling future, projected change.
-Compared to previous IPCC reports, the SRCCL offers a more integrated analysis of the land system as it embraces multiple direct and indirect drivers of natural resource management
+Previous IPCC reports have made reference to land and its role in the climate system.
+Threats to agriculture forestry and other ecosystems, but also the role of land and forest management in climate change, have been documented since the IPCC Second Assessment Report, especially so in the Special report on land use, land-use change and forestry (Watson et al. 2000).
+The IPCC Special Report on Extreme events (SREX) discussed sustainable land management, including land use planning, and ecosystem management and restoration among the potential low-regret measures that provide benefits under current climate and a range of future, climate change scenarios.
+Low-regret measures are defined in the report as those with the potential to offer benefits now and lay the foundation for tackling future, projected change.
+Compared to previous IPCC reports, the SRCCL offers a more integrated analysis of the land system as it embraces multiple direct and indirect drivers of natural resource management (related to food, water and energy securities), which have not previously been addressed to a similar depth (Field et al. 2014a; Edenhofer et al. 2014).